4d/docs/docs/Concepts/dt_blob.md

 *Unlike certain built-in 4D commands designed to take a blob as a parameter, custom methods duplicate scalar blobs, resulting in more memory usage.
 When working with custom methods, using blob objects (`4D.Blob`) is more efficient, as they are passed by reference.

+You cannot use operators on blobs.

 ## Passing blobs as parameters

 Scalar blobs and blob objects can be passed as parameters to 4D commands or plug-in routines that expect blob parameters.

-They can also be passed as parameters to your own methods, and returned by functions.
-Keep in mind that unlike blob objects (`4D.Blob`), which are passed by reference, scalar blobs are duplicated in memory when passed to your own methods as parameters.
+### Passing blobs and blob objects to 4D commands

-### Passing a blob to a 4D command
+You can pass a scalar blob or a `4D.Blob` to any 4D command that takes a blob as a parameter:

 ```4d
 var $myBlob: 4D.Blob